ajancheta/Portland-field-guide/README.md

 `npm install` This will allow the viewer of this project to have access to the CLI (command line interface) for webpack.

 `ng serve` in the project directory in Terminal.

-Go to http://localhost:4200/ in the browser of your choice.
+Preferrably in Google Chrome, enter the url `http://localhost:4200/`
 Note: The app will automatically reload if you change any of the source files.
 This is a continuous monitoring so to stop it just type the key combination `Ctrl + C` within the terminal.

 ## Completed and in progress features

 - [x] Navigation bar
 - [x] Footer navigation bar
 - [x] Database is saved on Firebase
+- [x] Custom designed icons using `www.Figma.com`
-- [ ] Program is deployed
+- [x] Application is deployed

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

 ## Resources
 _Portland Plant List, June 2016: `https://www.portlandoregon.gov/citycode/article/322280`._
-_Custom icons by Ashley using `www.figma.com`._

 ## Known Bugs
 There are no known bugs.